processing/processing4-javadocs/README.md

 This repository uses a custom GitHub Actions workflow [`build-and-deploy-javadoc.yml`](https://github.com/processing/processing4-javadocs/blob/gh-pages/.github/workflows/build-and-deploy-javadoc.yml) .

-The workflow clones the `processing/processing4` repository, gets the commit corresponding to the latest release, builds the Javadocs using `ant`, and copies the generated files to the `/docs` directory of this repository.
-The updated Javadocs are then committed and pushed to the `gh-pages` branch.
+The workflow builds the Javadocs using `ant doc`, then copies the generated files to the `/docs` directory of this repository and deploys them to GitHub Pages.

-The workflow is triggered every Monday at midnight (UTC).
-A maintainer can manually trigger the workflow if needed.

 ## Legacy